dapucita/haxbotron/README.md

 You don't have to build again if you did it already.

 ```
+npm install
 npm run build
 npm start
 ```

+You need to install dependencies if you didn't.

 ## How to Use
 You need to prepare headless token key.
 You can get it from [here](https://www.haxball.com/headlesstoken).